bluenviron/goroslib/README.md

 The library provides its features by implementing in pure Go all the ROS protocols (xml-rpc, TCPROS, UDPROS) and APIs (Master API, Parameter Server API, Slave API).

+All the official [client libraries requirements](https://wiki.ros.org/Implementing%20Client%20Libraries) are satisfied, except for the following ones:

+* parse command-line Remapping Arguments
+* Subscribe to a simulated Clock
+* publish debugging messages to rosout

 ## Installation

 1. Install Go &ge; 1.13.